Detoxification and Cleansing with Herbs

 About the Author

 Rachad Atat received his Master of Science degree in Electrical Engineering from King Abdullah University of Science and Technology in Saudi Arabia.
-Although his major degree has nothing to do with herbalism, he got interested in the field of natural medicine after undergoing an intense chiropractic treatment for his spine at the Ideal Spine Health Center in Eagle, Idaho in the United States that has changed his life.
-He is an Herbalist student at Heart of Herbs School pursuing his other dream of becoming a natural health consultant.
-His interests are in herbalism, aromatherapy, flower essences and nutrition areas, with passion for life extension research.
-Along with his passion to alternative medicine, he is currently a doctoral student in Electrical Engineering at the University of Kansas in the United States.
+Although his major degree has nothing to do with herbalism, he got interested in the field of natural medicine after undergoing intense chiropractic treatment for his spine at the Ideal Spine Health Center in Eagle, Idaho in the United States that has changed his life.
+He is a Herbalist student at Heart of Herbs School pursuing his other dream of becoming a natural health consultant.
+His interests are in herbalism, aromatherapy, flower essences, and nutrition areas, with passion for life extension research.
+Along with his passion for alternative medicine, he is currently a doctoral student in Electrical Engineering at the University of Kansas in the United States.